mirkoebert/tinkerforge-weatherstation/README.md

 Exception in thread "main" com.tinkerforge.TimeoutException: Did not receive response in time for function ID 3
 ```

+Open web site http://XXX.XXX.XXX.XXX:8888/ to show all information in browser.
+The web server is based on Spring Boot and runs on the RED Brick.

 ## Features
 * Multithreaded with Call Backs
 * Measures